 Watch Now: How to Grow and Care for a Dwarf Jade

-Dwarf Jade Plant Care
+Dwarf Jade Care

 Indoors, dwarf jade has very low watering needs.
 When watering, let the soil dry slightly out before watering again.
 There is an easy way to check if it needs water: Put your finger into the top inch of soil.
-If it feels dry, it’s time to water moderately.
-Dwarf jade does not like wet feet so make sure you don’t water so much that water accumulates in the saucer.
+If it feels dry, it’s time to water moderately, which means thoroughly saturating the soil until water begins to come out of the pot's bottom drainage holes.

 Temperature and Humidity

-The plant is not frost-hardy.
+The ideal room temperature for dwarf jade is between 61 and 71 degrees Fahrenheit, but it will do fine if moved outdoors during much hotter conditions in the summer.
+But this plant not frost-hardy and will be badly damaged or killed if merely nipped by a true frost.
 If left outdoors for the summer, make sure to watch the weather forecast and bring it inside before the first fall frost.

 Dwarf jade has moderate fertilization needs.
 During the growing season, from spring to autumn, apply a standard houseplant fertilizer or a special succulent plant food about once a month.

 Do not water the plant before pruning because its trunk, stems, and leaves will be filled with moisture.
 Wait until the soil is dry.
+Then take these steps:

-- With straight cuts, prune out any dead or dying stems, and any shoots emerging from the trunk, or prune the plant to the desired shape.
+- With straight cuts, prune out any dead or dying stems, and any shoots emerging from the trunk.
+Or, prune the plant to the desired shape.

-The cuts will callous over in a few days; hold off on the watering until then.
+- The cuts will callous over in a few days; hold off on the watering until then.